-- > Take fire drills seriously - Know primary and secondary evacuation routes.
-Each building has at least two exit routes - > Know locations of fire alarm pull stations and fire extinguishers and how to activate them - > Have phone numbers for Fire Department (911) and Public Safety (252.398.1234) near your phone - > Count and remember the number of doors between your door and exits - > Be aware of fire hazards - Be careful with cigarettes, electrical appliances, and combustibles
+- Take all fire drills seriously. - Know primary and secondary evacuation routes. - Know locations of fire alarm pull stations and fire extinguishers and how to activate/use them. - Have phone numbers for Fire Department (911) and Public Safety (252.398.1234) near your phone. - Count and remember the number of doors between your door and exits. - Be aware of fire hazards. - Be careful with cigarettes, electrical appliances, and combustibles.